 His books include Darwin’s Bards (Edinburgh UP, 2009), The Pre-Raphaelites and Science (Yale UP, 2018) and Temple of Science: The Pre-Raphaelites and Oxford University Museum of Natural History (Bodleian Library Press, 2020).
 He is also one of the founders of Symbiosis, a global network of museums and universities promoting the role of the arts in natural history collections.

 Caroline Jones, Museum Director and CEO, the Story Museum

 Caroline is the Director & CEO of the Story Museum, a most unusual Museum coming to life in Oxford which aims to enrich young lives through story.
 She holds the strategic and executive responsibility for this creative enterprise with a social mission, has lead the fundraising for the recent capital redevelopment and oversees the day-to-day running of the museum alongside a team of 30 colleagues.
 Prior to this, Caroline spent 15 years in development roles at several leading cultural organisations including the Roundhouse, the Orpheus Centre, the Young Vic Theatre and the Royal Shakespeare Company - the latter two as Development Director during major capital projects and campaigns.
 As a consultant she supported executive teams and boards to create successful sustainable strategies for their capital and revenue funding needs; clients included Bristol Old Vic, National Centre for Circus Arts, 14-18NOW, and Northern Stage in Newcastle.
 She has served as Trustee of two producing theatre companies and is currently a Trustee of the Story Museum and Director of its trading subsidiary.
 Caroline is part of the 2019 OCL cohort and continues to draw from the experience, ideas and relationships formed during the programme.

-Diane Lees CBE, Director General, Imperial War Museums
+Dame Diane Lees, Director General, Imperial War Museums

 Miki Lentin, Communications Consultant